emmt/FlatArrays.jl/README.md

 than calling `reshape` (by a factor ~ 7 for a vector, ~ 5 for a matrix).
 This may be significant for very small arrays.

+Indexing of FlatArray's is as fast as regular Julia arrays.

 I found FlatArrays useful to pretend that multidimensional arrays are vectors or matrices so as to automatically benefit from very fast linear algebra methods (*e.g.*, BLAS or LAPACK).
 Again, this seems like `reshape` except that